susanta96/susanta96/README.md

 **susanta96/susanta96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 -   🔭 Here is my npm package [json2scss-map](https://www.npmjs.com/package/json2scss-map)
--   😎 Also, on the way to publishing new Dark Theme for VsCode (not-done)
+-   😎 Also, on the way to publishing new Dark Theme for VsCode (working)
--   🌱 I’m currently learning Socket.io & Recoil.
+-   🌱 I’m currently learning Socket.io & TypeScript.
 -   👯 I’m looking to collaborate on any packages or open source project.
 -   💬 Ask me about any tech/Crypto stuff.
 -   📫 How to reach me: **info@susanta.xyz**